kokkos/kokkos.github.io/content/blog/blog-post-10.md

 | Elapsed time [s] | 463 | 9.28 | 0.25 | 0.14 | 0.41 | 0.30 |
 | Speed up | x 1 | x 49.9 | x 1852 | x 3307 | x 1129 | x 1562 |

-As expected, the Python version is the simplest in terms of lines of code (LOC), which is definitively a good aspect of Python.
+As expected, the Python version is the simplest in terms of lines of code (LOC).
 With Kokkos and kokkos-fft, the same logic can be implemented without significantly increasing the source code size (roughly 1.5 times longer).
-However, the performance gain is enormous, allowing a speedup as high as 3000 times on the H100 GPU.
+However, the performance gain is enormous, allowing a single and simple code runs on multiple architectures efficiently.

 # Future developments